-This TR proposes that if a private partner or SPV in a P3 arrangement or transaction is a consolidation entity (i.e., a component entity of the reporting entity), the risks of loss and any balances or transactions with the consolidated private partner or SPV is intra-entity; and, consistent with consolidation accounting, any financial transactions and balances between the private partner or SPV and the reporting entity such arrangement or transactionwould be eliminated.
-In such cases, there would not be a P3 from a consolidated perspective and accordingly SFFAS 49 would not apply to that relationship.
+3 This TR proposes that, in accordance with generally recognized consolidation principles, if a private partner or SPV in a P3 arrangement or transaction is a consolidation entity (i.e., a component entity of the reporting entity), the risks of loss and any balances or transactions with the consolidated private partner or SPV is intra-entity; and, consistent with consolidation accounting, any financial transactions and balances between the private partner or SPV and the reporting entity would be eliminated.
+In such cases, there would not be a P3 from a consolidated perspective and accordingly, SFFAS 49 would not apply to that relationship.

-a lease asset and liability, disclose the amounts related to the P3, and refer to the related lease note, where lease information is aggregated.
+that the lease is recognized as a lease asset and liability, disclose the amounts related to the P3, and refer to the related lease note, where lease information is aggregated.

-Alternatively, where information in a related note is disaggregated, a P3-related asset, liability, revenue, or expense, or other information, may be specifically reported or disclosed as part of another note.
+AlternativelyMoreover, where information in a related note is disaggregated, a P3-related asset, liability, revenue, or expense, or other information, may be specifically reported or disclosed as part of another note.
 For example, a note related to disclosure entities or related parties under SFFAS 47, may include information related to the nature of the P3 relationship and the entity's exposure to risks of loss4.
 In such instances, a P3 note may refer to the related note for more detailed information and not include details in the P3 note.